Eyevinn/player-analytics-specification/specification/index.md

 Sent when the player is paused due to a pause request.

-Shoult not be sent when playback stops for other reasons, e.g. buffering or seeking.
+Should not be sent when playback stops for other reasons, e.g. buffering or seeking.

 ```jsonc
 {